Moduli stacks of Higgs bundles on stable curves: Preliminaries

-First let us introduce some useful notation and terminology.
+First, let us introduce some useful terminology and notation.
 For any integer $n$, we set $[n]:=\{1, \dots, n+1\}$.
-It will be useful to have short names for the natural maps between the spaces $S[k]$ for various valuse of $k$. \begin{Def} Given any subset $I\subseteq [n]$ of cardinality $k+1$, we define \begin{itemize} \item The \emph{\bfseries Standard Embedding} corresponding to $I$ is the embedding
+It will be useful to have short names for the natural maps between the spaces $S[k]$ for various values of $k$.